-For the last couple of months I've been working on a new open source Python project.
-This is called DimCli and it's a command-line library aimed at making it simpler to work with the Dimensions Analytics API.
+For the last couple of months I've been working on a new open source Python project called DimCli.
+It's a command-line library aimed at making it simpler to work with the Dimensions Analytics API.

-The project is available on Github.
-In a nutshell, DimCli helps people becoming productive with the powerful scholarly analytics API from Dimensions.
-See the video below for a quick taster of the functionalities available.
+The project is available on GitHub.
+In a nutshell, DimCli helps people become productive with the powerful scholarly analytics API from Dimensions.
+See the video below for a quick overview of the available functionality.

-I recenlty joined the Dimensions team, so needed a way to get to grips with their feature-rich API (official docs).
-So, building DimCli has been a fun way for me to dig into the logic of the Dimensions Search Language (DSL).
+I recently joined the Dimensions team, so I needed a way to get to grips with their feature-rich API (official documentation).
+Building DimCli has been a fun way for me to dig into the logic of the Dimensions Search Language (DSL).

 Plus, this project gave me a chance to learn more about two awesome Python technologies: JupyterLab and its magic commands, as well as the Python Prompt Toolkit library.